ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 This dataset primarily provides the location (Longitude and Latitude) and radio types at mobile cellular towers worldwide.
 The column descriptions can be found in the [community forum](https://community.opencellid.org/t/documenting-the-columns-in-the-downloadable-cells-database-csv/186).
 The columns used in the visualizations that will be built are described below

-Here is a description of the columns taken from the OpenCellID forum:
+Here is a description of the columns taken from the OpenCelliD forum:

 | Column       | Description                                            |
 |--------------|--------------------------------------------------------|